Wastewater Information

 Q. How much will this cost me?

-A. SPWA has established a $30.00 minimum for zero (0) gallons and then $2.25/thousand thereafter.
-The rate will be calculated based on your November through February water metered winter average fixed for the next 12-month period, reanalyzed in March of each year.
+A. SPWA has established a $30.00 minimum for zero (0) gallons and then $3.00/thousand thereafter.
+New customers without usage history will be charged a fixed monthly rate of 5,000 gallons per month (currently $45.00) until a winter average is established.
+The average will be calculated based on your November through February water usage and will be fixed for the next 12-month period, reanalyzed in March of each year.

 Q. Will I have to pay a connection fee or a deposit?

 A. A $50.00 sewer deposit will be the only requirement to existing homes and businesses, payable any time prior to the beginning for services.
-All new construction or any connections to the current system, will require a connection fee (to be established by the board of directors, based on the cost of a complete grinder pump station, discharge piping and labor to install it, estimated at this time to be in the $5,000 range) along with a sewer deposit.
+All new construction or any connections to the current system, will require a connection fee (to be established by the board of directors, based on the cost of a complete grinder pump station, discharge piping and labor to install it, estimated at this time to be in the $5,500 range for simplex basins) along with a sewer deposit.

 Q. Am I, the customer responsible for the maintenance of the grinder pump station?